Disappearance of Joshua Guimond: Disappearance

 On the night of November 9, 2002, Guimond was writing a paper in his room at St. Maur.
-At 11:06 pm, he left and walked north with his friends to go to a party in an apartment of the Metten Court dormitory building.
-He did not have his wallet, glasses, and other important items with him, but one of the friends said nothing seemed wrong with him, that "the whole walk down there he was in a great mood".
+At 11:06 p.m., he left and walked north with his friends to go to a party in an apartment of the Metten Court dormitory building.
+He did not have his glasses and other important items with him, but one of the friends said nothing seemed wrong with him, that "the whole walk down there he was in a great mood".

 At the apartment, he played poker with eight to ten other students.
 He had between seven and twelve beers, but did not seem to get intoxicated.
-The other students at the party said he got up and left the apartment around 11:45 pm, without saying anything.
+The other students at the party said he got up and left the apartment around 11:45 p.m., without saying anything.
 (Note: This was not considered unusual, one of the people there said: "It's kind of like, you don't need to say 'goodbye'.
 I mean, we're all in college, and if you're ready to go home and go to bed, you go.")
 However, he had implied beforehand that he had somewhere else to be.
 Different sources say his friends assumed he walked south back to St. Maur, or went down the hall to use the bathroom.
 Many at the party did not realize he left.
 When he did not return, they assumed he went to sleep.
 He was last seen wearing blue jeans and a gray Saint John's sweatshirt, which was not appropriate clothing for spending a long amount of time in the snow.

 The walk between Metten Court and St. Maur would have been about three minutes long.
 Between the two buildings is Stumpf Lake, (Note: Also spelled as Stump.) and the most likely path someone would travel between them includes a bridge near the lake.
-Two witnesses saw Guimond walking on the bridge around 12:15 to 12:30 am.
+Two people claim to have seen Guimond walking on the bridge around 12:15 to 12:30 a.m.